-- The 'change' aspect in their CP more readily amenable to neo-emergentist-type treatment, over (fully) cartographic alternatives. - One case study in an (ongoing) broader research project → an apparently 'disparate' set of acquisitional and diachronic patterns, including EV2 overgeneralisation, may fall out from this 'categorial differentiation' logic.
+- Provides a developmental rationale for the existence of this EV2 stage, and for its formal nature. - The 'change' aspect in their CP more readily amenable to neo-emergentist-type treatment, over (fully) cartographic alternatives, where, in the latter, the structure of the CP would be identical across stages. - → Connection with work supporting crosslinguistically variable degrees of elaboration of the CP (Biberauer & Roberts, 2015; Walkden, 2017; Hsu, 2017; Bosch, 2023; Cournane & Klævik-Pettersen, 2023). - One case study in an (ongoing) broader research project → an apparently 'disparate' set of acquisitional and diachronic patterns, including EV2 overgeneralisation, may fall out from this 'categorial differentiation' logic.